Skip navigation

 The flexibility in post-production allows for precise control over the visual narrative, enhancing the emotional impact and storytelling potential of each scene.

-Numerous log formats are available today, with major camera manufacturers offering their proprietary versions.
+Numerous log formats are available today, with camera manufacturers offering their own proprietary codecs.

 Some popular log formats include Canon's C-Log, Sony's S-Log, and Panasonic's V-Log.